Guide for Authors

 Authors who have ideas for editorials which address issues of substantive concern to the discipline, particularly those of a controversial nature or linked directly to forthcoming content in the journal, should contact the Editor in Chief - email@example.com

-These should be reports of new findings related to critical care nursing that are supported by research evidence.
+Research papers Articles (2,000- 3000 words for quantitative research studies and up to 5000 words for manuscripts which present qualitative data).These should be reports of new findings related to critical care nursing that are supported by research evidence.
 These should be original, previously unpublished works.
 Research papers should adhere to recognised standards for reporting

 Critical or systematic reviews that seek to summarise or draw conclusions from the established literature on a topic relevant to critical care nursing including: